 More about this marker.
 Marker is somewhat weathered and has been abused by the birds.

 Also see . . .
 McDonnell Douglas F-4 Phantom II.

 The McDonnell Douglas F-4 Phantom II is a tandem two-seat, twin-engine, all-weather, long-range supersonic jet interceptor and fighter-bomber originally developed for the United States Navy by McDonnell Aircraft.
 It first entered service in 1960 with the U.S. Navy.
 Proving highly adaptable, it was also adopted by the U.S. Marine Corps and the U.S. Air Force, and by the mid-1960s had become a major part of their air wings.
 (Submitted on April 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on June 14, 2018.
-This page originally submitted on April 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 65 times since then.
+It was originally submitted on April 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 116 times since then and 23 times this year.
 Last updated on June 14, 2018, by Craig Baker of Sylmar, California.
 Photos: 1, 2, 3, 4. submitted on April 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.